 If you prefer to go and ski on your own remember that skiing on prepared trails is easier than going in the deep fresh snow.
-On skisporet.no you will find map of the trails, together with current information about all cross country ski trails - also when they were last time groomed (in hours and days).
-Most of our trails are lighten at night with street lights.
+On skisporet.no you will find a map of the trails, together with current information about all cross-country ski trails - also when they were last time groomed (in hours and days).
+Most of our trails are lit at night with street lights.

 It is relatively easy to go around and find trails, and at Tromsø Outdoor we are always ready to help you to plan your trip when you pick up the skis.

-You can also take a bus to Straumbsukta on the sounthern part of Kvaløya and ski back towards the town as far as you can – whole trails is ca 60 km long.
+You can also take a bus to Straumbsukta on the southern part of Kvaløya and ski back towards the town as far as you can – the whole trail is approximately 60 km long.

 Tromsøya (Easy, moderate and challenging parts)

-The lighted ski trail stretches from the north to the south end of the island.
+The illuminated ski trail stretches from the north to the south end of the island.
 We advise beginners to start in Charlottenlund and ski to Prestvannet.
-It’s our favourite route, especially when you can see Northern Lights and their reflection on the lake.
+Its our favourite route, especially when you can see Northern Lights and their reflection on the lake.
 It is also possible to ski from one end of the island to the other.

 Buses: Prestvannet Bus 28: Fr Langes Gate F2 – Prestvannet.
 You can see the track from the bus stop.
 From there you can also take the bus back to the city.